AdobeDocs/uxp-photoshop-plugin-samples/swc-uxp-starter/README.md

 ### **package.json**

 Once you install the component (using `yarn add`) you should see the components added to the 'dependencies'.

-It is recommended to use the specified versions of components.
-There could be inter dependancy of the components and one component could get impacted if the other upgrades.

 Also, in order to resolve transitive dependencies we need to [force resolutions](https://classic.yarnpkg.com/lang/en/docs/selective-version-resolutions/).
 Thereby to avoid incompatibility issues in sub components, one needs to mention all the dependencies in the `resolutions` block too.